Topics on this page

 Notice Requirements

-An interested person must be served with a copy of the guardianship petition, show cause order, and “Notice to Interested Persons.”
-The court should not appoint a guardian unless all interested persons have been served with these documents and have had the opportunity to respond to the guardianship petition.
+All interested persons must be served with a copy of the guardianship petition, show cause order, and “Notice to Interested Persons.”
+The court will not appoint a guardian unless all interested persons have been served with these documents and have had the opportunity to respond to the petition.

-In order to object to the appointment of a guardian, or otherwise participate in guardianship proceedings, an interested person must file a pleading responding to the petition for appointment of guardian, within the time period provided in the show cause order, stating why the relief requested in the petition should not be granted.
+To object to the appointment of a guardian or participate in guardianship proceedings, an interested person must file a response to the petition.
+The response should state why the requested relief in the petition should not be granted.
+The response must be filed within the time period specified in the show cause order.

 Read the Rules: Md.
 Rule 10-203, 10-302